lpzun/cuba/doc/README.md

 >     make

-- To clean up the old documentation, you can run the following command
+- Run the following command to clean the documentation,

 >     make clean